What You Need to Know – IWMS Basics

 Platforms and solutions that focus on targeting aspects of IWMS can cover a wide range of functionalities.
 In many cases, each business-specific solutions package has its own key functions based on the organization or business that it is deployed by.

-IWMS focuses on addressing things spanning from the workplace and physical office space to real property and portfolio management, to building operations and performance metrics.
+IWMS focuses on addressing management tasks spanning from the workplace and physical office space to real property and portfolio management, to building operations and performance metrics.
 Lease management, space management or planning, desk & room reservation systems, capital project management are just a handful of commonly seen functions to improve the built environment.
 This is then done by providing facilities and building managers with data and information to make informed decisions.

-This is done through focusing on 7 core areas (like we said, there’s a lot IWMS addresses) and these 7 core areas can be broken down into more specific modules depending on the software a business chooses.
+This is done through focusing on 7 core areas (like we said, there’s a lot that IWMS addresses) and these 7 core areas can be broken down into more specific modules depending on the software a business chooses.
 For example, Archibus offers 35 different modules in their IWMS which covers any area an organization may need help in.

-Office design today has a much bigger impact on us than originally thought, and as workplace studies and workplace culture evolves, we are seeing just how important effective space management and office design can be.
+Office design today has a much bigger impact than originally thought, and as workplace studies and workplace culture evolves, we are seeing just how important effective space management and office design can be.
 Now we know that space management can have a significant impact on productivity and how people interact.

 Space planning covers the floor plans and physical space for employees and people, while facilities management capabilities in IWMS is focused on maintenance and building operations running smoothly.
 Nothing is worse than lights that need constant changing or a ventilation system that won’t work quite right in the summer.